Launch your own сar listing website in a few simple steps.

 - Messaging System.
 You need one, so users can communicate with one another.

-As you can see, building a website like Airbnb with WordPress requires a ton of functionality, and you need a powerful theme if you are about to create a vacation rental marketplace.
+As you can see, building a website like Airbnb with WordPress requires tons of features, and you need a powerful theme.

-Out of all the options available, we’ll use the RentalHive theme for the sake of this tutorial.
-It’s a modern multi-vendor booking WordPress theme that was crafted especially for building vacation rental marketplaces similar to Airbnb.
+For the sake of this tutorial, we’ll use the RentalHive theme.
+It’s a modern multi-vendor booking WordPress theme crafted for building property rental marketplaces similar to Airbnb.
 It goes with all the required features right out of the box, so you can kick off your booking platform right away.